Ggenoni/SENN/README.md

 University of Trento
 ***

-This study compares the intelligibility and faithfulness of explanations from a self-explainable neural network (SENN) and two post-hoc methods—Integrated Gradients (IG) and LIME—on MNIST and on a confounded MNIST dataset.
+The study compares the intelligibility and faithfulness of explanations from a self-explainable neural network (SENN) and two post-hoc methods—Integrated Gradients (IG) and LIME—on MNIST and on a confounded MNIST dataset.
 Through a primarily qualitative analysis, supported by quantitative measures, we show that SENN fails to provide meaningful explanations, while IG and LIME offer